Casey Sherman: Producer and author career

 Sherman is represented by the United Talent Agency in Los Angeles.
-He has appeared as a guest analyst on CNN, FOX News, NBC's Today Show, Discovery, History, Travel Channel, Dateline NBC, CBS Evening News, ABC World News Tonight, and others.
-Sherman is a contributing writer for The Washington Post, Esquire, FOX News, Boston Magazine, Boston Common, The Huffington Post and worked as a weekly featured columnist for The Boston Herald.
-In 2018, Sherman and Dave Wedge announced the formation of Fort Point Media, a film/TV/streaming content production company based in Boston and Los Angeles.
+He has appeared as a guest analyst on CNN, Fox News, NBC's Today Show, Discovery, History, Travel Channel, Dateline NBC, CBS Evening News, ABC World News Tonight, and others.
+Sherman is a contributing writer for The Washington Post, Esquire, Fox News, Boston Magazine, Boston Common, The Huffington Post and worked as a weekly featured columnist for The Boston Herald.